darmie/KaaL/docs/ARCHITECTURE.md

 # KaaL Architecture Overview

-This document provides a high-level overview of the KaaL architecture.
-For complete technical details, see [technical_arch_implementation.md](../internal_resource/technical_arch_implementation.md).
+A high-level overview of the KaaL microkernel and framework architecture.

 ---